 - Below average

 - Well below average

 The benefit amount your fund pays you for hospital services depends not only on the type of cover you buy, but also whether your fund has an agreement with the hospital where you're treated.

 The table below shows how many hospital agreements Mildura Health Fund has in your state compared to the fund with the highest number (the industry maximum).
 Note that public hospitals don't have agreements with specific funds and are generally treated as though they're agreement hospitals.

-Mildura doesn't cover emergency ambulance in Victoria, Western Australia, Northern Territory or South Australia.
+Mildura doesn't cover emergency ambulance on its hospital cover in Victoria, Western Australia, the Northern Territory or South Australia.

-All services can be claimed via app (iOS and Android).
-No online claiming.
+All services can be claimed via an app (iOS and Android).
+There is no online claiming.